| Common Tactical Problems"Everyone has these once in awhile."

 "And we want our players to know that it's not the end of the world.
 The big question

 is what you do when you get beaten."
+A common mistake players make is assuming

 that when they get beaten, they are out of the play, when, in fact, they are still an

 important part of the action.
 This is where teamwork comes into play.
+Says Coach Berson, "We want players

 to understand that if they get beaten, they have to take this attitude: You may have